funkfinger/wigg.in-gatsby/src/posts/2015/09/15/update-to-using-an-attiny-in-a-similar-way-to-an-adafruit-trinket/index.md

 ---
 layout: post
-title: "Update to using an ATtiny85 in a Similar Way To An Adafruit Trinket - specifically to run the Adafruit Neopixel library"
+title: 'Update to using an ATtiny85 in a Similar Way To An Adafruit Trinket - specifically to run the Adafruit Neopixel library'
 comments: true
 date: 2015-09-15 20:35:28
 categories: [attiny85, trinket, adafruit, avr, fuses, neopixel]